facebookresearch/habitat-challenge/README.md

     ```
     Build your docker container using: `docker build . --file Objectnav.Dockerfile  -t objectnav_submission`.
 (Note: you may need `sudo` priviliges to run this command.)

-1. b) ObjectNav: Download Habitat-Matterport3D Dataset scenes used for Habitat Challenge [here](https://matterport.com/partners/facebook).
+1. b) ObjectNav: Download Habitat-Matterport3D Dataset scenes used for Habitat Challenge [following instructions here](https://github.com/facebookresearch/habitat-sim/blob/main/DATASETS.md#habitat-matterport-3d-research-dataset-hm3d).
 Place this data in: `habitat-challenge/habitat-challenge-data/data/scene_datasets/hm3d`

     **Using Symlinks:**  If you used symlinks (i.e. `ln -s`) to link to an existing download of HM3D, there is an additional step.
 First, make sure there is only one level of symlink (instead of a symlink to a symlink link to a .... symlink) with
       ```bash